DitroniX/Eagle/README.md

 Welcome to my **EAGLE** Repository.

-This is currently work in progress as content is categorised and uploaded / shared, to other EAGLE users.
+This is currently work in progress as content is categorised and uploaded / shared, for other EAGLE users.

 All contributions and feedback welcomed.